-Qualified candidates must be at least 18 years of age, pass a background check, interview, fingerprinting, TB test, orientation training (which takes approximately 18-22 hours over the course of 2 weeks) and orientation competency test.
+Qualified candidates must be at least 18 years of age, pass a background check, interview, fingerprinting, TB test, urine drug test, orientation training (which takes approximately 18-22 hours over the course of 2 weeks) and orientation competency test.

-If you are interested in joining our team, you are encouraged to apply as soon as you are able.
-After you turn in your application items via email/mail, we will schedule an in person interview at our Northgate office.
+If interested in joining our team, you are welcome to apply as soon as you are able.
+After your application materials are received via email/mail, we will schedule an in person interview at our Northgate office.

-For further questions, feel free to contact the Manager of Volunteer Services, Jemilla Goldstein at email@example.com or (206)525-1090.
+For application documents and for further questions, feel free to contact the Manager of Volunteer Services, Jemilla Goldstein at email@example.com or (206)525-1090.

 This is a Virtual Opportunity, with no fixed address.